 Applications received after the deadline unfortunately cannot be considered.
 It is the candidate's sole responsibility to ensure that applications are received by the closing date and time provided.

 8. Recruitment Process

 The recruitment process will include a competency-based interview and an unseen test or presentation.
-Candidates who wish to apply for both the core team and the human rights after Brexit team will only be required to participate in one interview process.
 Further details will be provided to shortlisted candidates.